samboy/Sudoku7/README.md

 number clues in a puzzle).

-Note that in order to print, the puzzle `.xml` files need to be 7x7 files using the same block arrangement (same set of heptominos used the generate the 7x7 square).
+Note that in order to print, the puzzle `.xml` files need to be 7x7 files using the same block arrangement (same set of heptominoes used the generate the 7x7 square).
 The PDF generator can handle different location for the number hints; it can *not* handle a different arrangement of sub-blocks nor a different puzzle size (the PDF generator will not print incompatible